Morisaki Win: Career

-He is also main host of his own popular burmese reality show called "Win's Shooow Time" alongside with co-hosts Rebecca Win & A Yein.
+He is also main host of his own popular burmese reality show called "Win's Shooow Time" alongside co-hosts Rebecca Win & A Yein.
 PrizmaX members are also in the show.

 In 2022, Morisaki served as the performer for the TV Asahi tokusatsu series Avataro Sentai Donbrothers with the songs “Ore koso Only One” (Opening theme) and “Don't Boo!
 Donbrothers“ (Ending theme).